HugoChateauLaurent/SNN-computing/README.md

 # Radboud SNN Simulator
 This is a legacy repository.
-The projected is now maintained at the [gitlab](https://gitlab.socsci.ru.nl/snnsimulator/simsnn) server of the social science faculty of Radboud University.
+The project is now maintained at the [gitlab](https://gitlab.socsci.ru.nl/snnsimulator/simsnn) server of the social science faculty of Radboud University.

 ## Usage
 ### On Google Colab